KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## One Codebase

-No need to make changes in multiple places to make sure each platform has all features.
+No need to make changes in multiple places to make sure each platform has all features

 Notes:
 Single codebase for both mobile environments with the majority of the code shared.